 Bathrooms are one of my favorite rooms to decorate.
 Perhaps it’s because many of them are in classic shades of white.
 They can be utilitarian and still fabulous.
-And, they should stand up to daily use.
+And of course, they should stand up to daily use.

-Susan and Greg, whose home I featured in an earlier post, have such a bathroom.
+Susan and Greg, whose home I featured in this former post, have such a bathroom.
 Not only is their master bath beautiful and peaceful, it is functional and a true classic.
-I’d like to thank them for letting me photograph and share it.
+I’d like to thank them for letting me photograph it to share with you all.

 My antique Swedish Gustavian chest found a perfect home in this master bath.
 The chest provides ample storage while anchoring the pair of open washstands.
 Mirrors and washstands from Waterworks.